markusmikk100/anagram-finder/README.md

 # anagram-finder
 Anagram finder is a web application to find anagrams from a given word. <br>
-Language support (i18n): English and Estonian
+Language support (i18n): English and Estonian.
 <br><br>
 ## Requirements
 You need to have: